evidentlyai/evidently/docs/book/dashboards/README.md

 iris_data_drift_report.show(mode='inline')
 ```

-# Command line interface
+## Command line interface

 To start, prepare your data as `csv`  files.
-Follow the same data requirements as described in the [Jupyter notebook](step-by-step-guide-for-jupyter-notebooks.md) guide.
+Follow the same data requirements as described above.

-If you prefer a video version, here is 7-min Quick Start on how to use Evidently using CLI. &#x20;
+If you prefer a video version, here is 7-min Quick Start on how to use Evidently using CLI.

 {% embed url="https://www.youtube.com/watch?v=3j3NwIkhmTs" %}

-## Generate HTML report or JSON Profile

 To generate the HTML report, run the following command in bash: